 - What your bottom line is – when it’s not worth pursuing

-While we've used attending an interview as an example, the same principles hold true for any situation where you are trying to negotiate an outcome.
-This can be on paper (your CV, for example, or even a sales letter) or face-to-face (a promotional review meeting or even a sales meeting).
+While we’ve used attending an interview as an example, the same principles hold true for any situation where you are trying to negotiate an outcome.
+This can be your CV, for example, or even a sales email, a face-to-face review for promotion or even a sales meeting.

 Another part of the equation is ensuring that you are not passive when pursuing your goals.
 It’s hard (and wrong) to dominate the proceedings at an interview, but you don’t have to remain reactive.
 Go beyond answering questions to asking questions.
 (Indeed, a common sales mistake is to tell people what you can do without finding out first what someone wants.)
 By asking questions, you can find out how you can add value – and make suggestions.
 You’ll also appear to be more interested, seeking solutions rather than imposing your will.

 In some meetings, you can go further.
-Many meetings take place without someone having 'the chair' or without there being a formal leader.
-Many meetings are 'about things' rather than having a specific outcome in mind.
-When this is the case, it's relatively easy to 'take the chair' (providing you aren't bullying people) and to drive things towards your decided outcome.
-If you've defined your goals, and others haven't, then you're going to find it easier to get what you're seeking.
+Many meetings take place without someone having ‘the chair’ or without there being a formal leader.
+Many meetings are ‘about things’ rather than having a specific outcome in mind.
+When this is the case, it’s relatively easy to ‘take the chair’ (providing you don’t bully people) and to drive things towards your decided outcome.
+If you’ve defined your goals, and others haven’t, you’re going to find it easier to get what you’re seeking.

 The key, in all situations, is simply to be clear about your goals.
 What you want and why you want it.
-With this in mind, you have something to aim for, and have far more chance of getting a positive result.
+You have something to aim for and have far more chance of getting a positive result.
 As with most things, more preparation will make it easier to get what you want.